github/developer.github.com/content/changes/2013-08-21-search-api-improvements.md

 </pre>

 Inside the `fragment` value, we see HTML-encoded entities (e.g., `&lt;`).
-Since we're returning JSON (not HTML), API clients do not expect HTML-encoded text.
+Since we're returning JSON (not HTML), API clients might not expect any HTML-encoded text.
 As of today, the API returns these fragments _without_ this extraneous encoding.

 <pre class="json">